-Once the upgrades are completed, the goal is to achieve accelerating gradients on the order of 0.5 GV/m in structures with approximately 3 mm apertures.
+Once the upgrades are completed, the goal is to achieve accelerating gradients on the order of $0.5~\rm GV/m$ in structures with approximately 3 mm apertures.
 The generation and extraction of RF pulses with power levels on the order of GW shall also be demonstrated.
-As an example, Table 1 shows the main parameters of a pair of structures that will likely be tested as soon as the upgraded AWA Facility becomes available.
+As an example, Table 1 shows the main parameters of a pair of structures that will be tested as soon as the upgraded AWA Facility becomes available.
+The actual hardware is seen in Fig. 5.